AI4Finance-Foundation/FinRL/README.md

 ## Contributions

-- FinRL is the first open-source framework to demonstrate the great potential of applying DRL algorithms in quantitative finance.
-We build an ecosystem around the FinRL framework.
+- FinRL is the first open-source framework to demonstrate the great potential of financial reinforcement learning.
+It has evolved into an ecosystem.
 - The application layer provides interfaces for users to customize FinRL to their own trading tasks.
 Automated backtesting tool and performance metrics are provided to help quantitative traders iterate trading strategies at a high turnover rate.
 Profitable trading strategies are reproducible and hands-on tutorials are provided in a beginner-friendly fashion.
 Adjusting the trained models to the rapidly changing markets is also possible.
 - The agent layer provides state-of-the-art DRL algorithms that are adapted to finance with fine-tuned hyperparameters.
 Users can add new DRL algorithms.
 - The environment layer includes not only a collection of historical data APIs, but also live trading APIs.
 They are reconfigured into standard OpenAI gym-style environments.
 Moreover, it incorporates market frictions and allows users to customize the trading time granularity.